KumarRobotics/ublox/README.md

 * **1.1.3**:
   - Update by TUC-ProAut
-  - Added raw data output (publishing ros messages and storing to file).
+  - Added raw data stream output.
+To publish ros messages set rosparam `raw_data_stream/publish` to true.
+To store to a logfile set rosparam `set raw_data_stream/dir` to the appropriated directory.
+This feature has nothing todo with Raw Data Products.
+  - Added flag `config_on_startup` to deactivate configuration of ublox.

 * **1.1.2**:
   - BUG FIX for NavSatFix messages for firmware >=7.
 The NavSatFix now only uses the NavPVT message time if it is valid, otherwise it uses ROS time.